YongoDavid/DEMO-2024-JULY/README.md

 i still need to make some more improvement and hopefully User App will be complete by this week.

 July-10
-Aother day to work somemore.
+Aother day to work some more.
 i need to break down the problem thats not making User App.
 After breaking the probelms down , then ii solve then little by little.